ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

     make PLAT=<platform> DEBUG=1 V=1 all

-AArch64 GCC uses DWARF version 4 debugging symbols by default.
-Some tools (for example DS-5) might not support this and may need an older version of DWARF symbols to be emitted by GCC.
-This can be achieved by using the ``-gdwarf-<version>`` flag, with the version being set to 2 or 3.
-Setting the version to 2 is recommended for DS-5 versions older than 5.16.
+AArch64 GCC 11 uses DWARF version 5 debugging symbols by default.
+Some tools (for example Arm-DS) might not support this and may need an older version of DWARF symbols to be emitted by GCC.
+This can be achieved by using the ``-gdwarf-<version>`` flag, with the version being set to 2, 3, 4 or 5.
+Setting the version to 4 is recommended for Arm-DS.

 When debugging logic problems it might also be useful to disable all compiler optimizations by using ``-O0``.